 About the Author

 Written by Morocco expert, award-winning author and photographer Lucas Peters.
 Lucas has spent over a decade traveling Morocco.
 He is the writer and photographer of the popular guidebook Moon Morocco as well as the editor of our award-winning blog.
-He lives in Tangier with his wife and son.
+He lives in Tangier with his wife and family.